benvium/libimobiledevice-macosx/README.md

 This is just a tidied-up version of his release.
 Entirely unofficial.
 Fink does manage this package for Mac, but a 10.7 release is not available.

+Thank you to eAi (https://github.com/eAi/bits-and-pieces) for patching the binaries so that idevicescreenshot now works on iOS 6.

 Installation guide
 ------------------